Ed Lafitte: Personal life

-Lafitte served in the U.S. Army during both World Wars.
-Baseball helped him earn a degree in dentistry, and he practiced dentistry for 42 years in Philadelphia, Pennsylvania, retiring in 1961.
+Lafitte graduated from Southern Dental College in 1911.
+He served in the U.S. Army during both World Wars.
+He practiced dentistry for 42 years in Philadelphia, Pennsylvania, retiring in 1961.
 The Jenkintown, Pennsylvania, resident died at age 85 at his home and is buried at Ivy Hill Cemetery in Philadelphia.

 Despite assertions by some authors to the contrary, Ed Lafitte was not a descendant of the famed New Orleans pirate, Jean Lafitte.
 Ed Lafitte was the son of James Arnauld Lafitte (born March 31, 1846, in Charleston, South Carolina; died March 16, 1907, in Atlanta, Georgia), who was the son of John Baptiste Lafitte (born June 24, 1822, in Augusta, Georgia; died May 21, 1887, in New Orleans, Louisiana), who was the son of James Bertrand Lafitte (born October 16, 1770, in Tartas, France; died November 13, 1838, in Charleston, South Carolina).
-Since the pirate Jean Lafitte's life span was c.1776-c.1823, it is not possible that Ed Lafitte was his descendant.
+Since the pirate Jean Lafitte's lifespan was c.
+1776–1823, it is not possible that Ed Lafitte was his descendant.
 It is unknown if they were more distantly related.